top of page

 Vinsåshornet

-This one are for the experienced hikers.
+This one is for the experienced hikers.
 Starting at Vesterås farm, you climb first to Grindalen and then further up to Vinsåshornet.
 The first hour of this walk is not very challenging, but the climb from the valley to the top of the mountain is steep and challenging.
 The trail is well marked and the view is astonishing when you are 1500 meters above sea level.
 Duration: 6-7 hours round-trip.

 Skageflå